-Admission Requirements:
+Admission Requirements

-To be admitted in any Baldwin County School, a student must present:
+To be admitted in any Baldwin County School a student must present:

 - Proof of residence/mortgage/lease with an address and a utility bill showing current service address.
-(Must be in the parent/legal guardian's name.) - A certified copy of his/her birth certificate. - A social security card or waiver. - An up-to-date immunization form showing the expiration date.
+(Must be in the parent/legal guardian's name.) - a certified copy of his/her birth certificate. - a social security card or waiver. - an up-to-date immunization form showing the expiration date.
 (A certificate can be secured from local physicians or the county health department.
-The school cannot accept a certificate that is not on the state form.) - A valid eye, ear and dental certificate.
-(Certificate can be secured from the local health department.) - Proof of guardianship if not living with natural parents.
+The school cannot accept a certificate that is not on the state form.) - a valid eye, ear and dental certificate.
+(Certificate can be secured from the local health department.) - proof of guardianship if not living with natural parents. - proof of prior school enrollment, if a transfer student.
+A withdrawal form and unofficial transcript or report card will provide proof of prior school enrollment.